Audit Committee Charter

 F. Director of Internal Audit

-Consult with the Chancellor regarding the selection and removal of the Director of Internal Audit.
+Consult with the Chancellor regarding the selection and removal of the CAE.

 4. Institutional Risk Management

-Annually review management’s processes with respect to institutional risk management.
+Annually review management's processes with respect to institutional risk management and meet with the individual(s) responsible for institutional risk management as needed.

 Consult with the General Counsel to review any legal matters that may have a material impact on the university.

-The Audit Committee may modify or supplement these duties and responsibilities as needed.
+The ARCC may modify or supplement these duties and responsibilities as needed.